v2ryan/gemdictation/README.md

 # Super Star Dictation 📝

 A fun and interactive web application designed to help kids practice dictation!
-This app allows users to input words (or scan them from a photo), and then dictates them back one by one with adjustable speed and language options.
+This app allows users to input words, and then dictates them back one by one with adjustable speed and language options.

 ## Features 🌟

 -   **Multi-Language Support**: Supports English (US), English (UK), and Cantonese (HK).
--   **OCR (Optical Character Recognition)**: Scan a list of words directly from a photo using your camera or file upload.
 -   **Adjustable Speed**: Control the speaking rate from "Slow Turtle" 🐢 to "Fast Rabbit" 🐇.
 -   **Punctuation Reading**: Option to read out punctuation marks (e.g., "comma", "full stop") to help with writing precision.
 -   **Interactive UI**: Kid-friendly design with animations, confetti rewards, and easy-to-use controls.
 -   **Repeat & Next**: Easily repeat the current word or move to the next one.
+-   **History & Auto-Save**: Automatically saves your dictation sessions so you can review them later.

 ## How to Use 🚀

 1.  **Open the App**: Open `index.html` in your web browser.
 2.  **Add Words**:
     *   Type words into the text box (separated by commas or new lines).
-    *   OR click "📷 Scan Photo" to take a picture of a word list.
 3.  **Settings**:
     *   Select the Language (English US/UK or Cantonese).
     *   Adjust the Speed slider.